Jozurf/cosmocloset/README.md

 ## Structure of DataBase
 <img width="758" alt="image" src="https://github.com/Jozurf/cosmocloset/assets/114124627/c2a53514-0c83-4ace-aa45-5ac2674bd5b4">
 <img width="721" alt="image" src="https://github.com/Jozurf/cosmocloset/assets/114124627/09b9a239-954c-4a01-b44d-f53c9c16c831"><br />
- - each user has their own deidcated folder named by their UID to store their photos
+ - each user has their own deidcated folder named by their UID to store their photos  <br />
- - post bucket to store all clothing posts and user bucket to store all users information
+ - post bucket to store all clothing posts and user bucket to store all users information  <br />
  - each clothing has unique UID for selecting specific clothing